-Along with my management consulting, Fostering Business Solutions, I am also a Realtor in New York and New Jersey.
-I have personally invested in residential rental properties over the last decade.
+Along with being the Broker Manager of Howard Hanna Rand Realty in Jersey City, I have also personally invested in residential rental properties over the last decade.
 It is important to know how to calculate if a property will be profitable and what the return on investment (ROI) will be.
 The first thing you should know is if you are Value or Cash Flow investing.

 Value Investing is when the primary purpose of purchasing a property is to hold it with the hope that the value of the property will increase.
 Purchasing a property in a high growth area for $100k and selling it a few years later for $500k would be an example of this.
 With these properties, it is okay to just break even with rental income.